TheDomcio/WonderfulPolishLanguage/README.md

 ## Acknowledgements (Podziękowania)

-Thank you to **everyone who helps to promote this project and is interested in it**.
+Thank you to **everyone who helps to promote this project and is interested in it** - your feedback motivates me to work.

 Thank you **Mother Nature** for the bees honey.